mdecrevoisier/Microsoft-eventlog-mindmap/README.md

 ![](/windows-server-roles-map/windows-server-roles-map.png)

 # Active Directory auditing
-his map provides an overview of the different Event logs and auditing capacities provided by Active Directory (ADDS) role.
+This map provides an overview of the different Event logs and auditing capacities provided by Active Directory (ADDS) role.
 ![](/active-directory-map/active-directory-map.png)